-In recent years, the summer in Japan has tended to become extremely hot.
-Hokkaido, which should be cool, is no exception.
+In recent years, Hokkaido in summer, which had tended to be, is no exception to climate change.
 Temperatures in northern Japan during the summer (June to August) have been above normal for the 10th consecutive year (see the Meteorological Agency announcement, Japan Regional Average Climate Table).

 It is important to keep in mind heatstroke prevention measures such as wearing a hat when walking outside, paying attention to room temperature when staying at the hotel, and frequently consuming water and salt.

 Summer in Hokkaido means the temperature changes drastically by day or night or depending on the destination.
 Even if it seems like you don’t need it when you go out, just to be on the safe side, you should carry a light jacket to enjoy your trip to the fullest while maintaining your energy and being at a comfortable temperature.